hiveot/hub/docs/README-TD.md

 To facilitate developers, each classification defines a minimum set of properties, events and actions to include in the TD.
 Additional properties, events and actions can freely be added to a TD regardless its classification.

 HiveOT classification is inspired by ETSI Saref classifications, found here: https://saref.etsi.org/core/v3.1.1/.
 Saref's classification hierarchy seems more of an example than a complete classification and no widely adopted classification exists.
-For this reason hiveot defines its own classification using the "ht" namespace.
+For this reason hiveot defines its own classification using the "hiveot" namespace.

 The basis for HiveOT's device classification is a hierarchy that can be extended with specialization terms to narrow down the classification.
 The full list of HiveOT device classes can be found in [api/vocab/ht-device-classes.yaml]("../api/vocab/ht-device-classes.yaml")

 Top level categories in the HiveOT thing classification vocabulary are:
 The vocab below is an example.
 Please use the vocabulary defined with the project.
 ```
-* ht:actuator - electric device for controlling an external observable feature of interest
+* hiveot:actuator - electric device for controlling an external observable feature of interest
-* ht:appliance - class of devices for performing tasks for occupant use
+* hiveot:appliance - class of devices for performing tasks for occupant use
-* ht:control - devices for capturing input commands from users
+* hiveot:control - devices for capturing input commands from users
-* ht:computer - general purpose computing devices, including phones and tablets
+* hiveot:computer - general purpose computing devices, including phones and tablets
-* ht:media - devices for consuming or producing audio/visual media content
+* hiveot:media - devices for consuming or producing audio/visual media content
-* ht:meter - metering devices for electricity, water, fuel
+* hiveot:meter - metering devices for electricity, water, fuel
-* ht:net - devices to facilitate network machine communication
+* hiveot:net - devices to facilitate network machine communication
-* ht:sensor - devices designed to observe features of interest
+* hiveot:sensor - devices designed to observe features of interest
-* ht:service - software that processes data and offers features of interest
+* hiveot:service - software that processes data and offers features of interest
 ```

 For example:
 ```
-* ht:actuator - general purpose actuator
+* hiveot:actuator - general purpose actuator
-	* ht:actuator:switch - electric on/off switch or relay
+	* hiveot:actuator:switch - electric on/off switch or relay
-* ht:net - general purpose network management and routing device
+* hiveot:net - general purpose network management and routing device
-	* ht:net:wifi:ap - wifi access point
+	* hiveot:net:wifi:ap - wifi access point
-* ht:sensor:multi - device with properties for multiple sensors such as temperature, humidity.
+* hiveot:sensor:multi - device with properties for multiple sensors such as temperature, humidity.
 ```
 Services have their own namespace:
 ```
-* ht:service - general purpose service offering capabilities
+* hiveot:service - general purpose service offering capabilities
-* ht:service:directory - directory service offering a directory of information
+* hiveot:service:directory - directory service offering a directory of information
-* ht:service:history - history service offering stored messages
+* hiveot:service:history - history service offering stored messages
 ```

 For the full list of Thing classes, see [ht-thing-classes.yaml](../api/src/vocab/ht-thing-classes.yaml).
 Note that this list is an initial attempt for a core classification of IoT devices and services.
 When a more suited standard is found, it might replace this one.
 For this reason the vocabulary definitions are imported at runtime and mapped from their keys.
 See the section on vocabulary maps below.